tshuenhau/pycnomobile/README.md

     - getSingleTimeSeries only gets time series for one functionality
     - getMultiTimeSeries gets all the time series in that sensor
     - Body of these 2 functions may have to change if a new sensor is introduced
+    - variable `intConcurrentCount` determines the number of concurrent API calls made to the server.

 - `SparklinesController`
     - Contains the functions to retrieve sparklines data
     - `getTimeSeriesForSparklines` is the main function that retrieves all the sparkines from the server.
 This function contains two functions: `getSliSparklines` and `getNonSliSparklines`
     - `getSliSparklines` gets all the sparklines for the online SLIs in a Pulse
     - `getNonSliSparklines` gets all the sparklines for a sensor.
 If the sensor is a Pulse, it was get the non-sli sparklines
+    - variable `intConcurrentCount` determines the number of concurrent API calls made to the server.

+- `ListOfSensorsController`
+    - gets list of sensors from server and stores them into a `List<Sensor>`
+    - controller also used to sort and search

 # Model